jpweiss/code-sample.nl-fit/src/libs/README.md

     `FitLM_Adapter`, creating the class whose instances will perform the actual optimization.

-Except for `src/lib/persistence`, each of these subdirectories contains its own `README.md` file.
+(Each of these subdirectories, of course, contains its own `README.md` file.)

-(The source-code documentation in `persistence` is sufficient to explain how it works, for the purposes of this code-sample.)